Table of Contents Contents

 If you haven’t received a rebate, the most likely reason is that you haven’t filed your tax return.
 That is, as long as you are located in a province or territory that offers a rebate.
 In some cases, you may not meet the income requirement.

-You may also not receive a rebate if you have an amount owing to the Canada Revenue Agency (CRA).
-This can be any federal debt including any income tax balances.
+You may also not receive a rebate for the April payment or any payment if you have an amount owed to the Canada Revenue Agency (CRA).
+This can be any federal debt, including any income tax balances.
 This is a very likely reason if you are expecting Climate Action Incentive Payments.
-This payment can be kept by the CRA to pay towards tax debt you owe or another debt regulated by the CRA.
+This payment can be kept by the CRA to pay towards the tax debt you owe or another debt regulated by the CRA.
 Once the debt is paid, then you will start receiving the rebate again as long as you are eligible.

-According to the CRA, implementing the carbon tax and pricing pollution is working.
-Because of these extra charges, industries are being more innovative when it comes to reducing carbon emissions and using more energy efficient alternatives.
-These industries are also becoming more efficient by using cleaner technology.
-That being said, it hasn’t had much of an impact on overall fuel consumption.
+According to the CRA, implementing the carbon tax and pricing pollution was working.
+Because of these extra charges, industries were being more innovative when it came to reducing carbon emissions and using more energy efficient alternatives.
+These industries were also becoming more efficient by using cleaner technology.
+That being said, it didn't have much of an impact on overall fuel consumption.

 Overview